-When the 12 tribes of Israel entered the Promised Land, they eventually formed the nation of Israel under David and Solomon.
+When the 12 tribes of Israel entered the Promised Land, they eventually formed the nation of Israel under David and Solomon (starting a dynasty known as the house of David).
 Soon after Solomon’s death, this empire was torn apart by a great civil war.
-The northern 10 tribes formed the kingdom of Israel, while the southern two tribes, Judah and Benjamin (joined by the priestly tribe of Levi), formed the southern kingdom of Judah.
+The northern 10 tribes seceded from the house of David and formed the kingdom of Israel, while the southern two tribes, Judah and Benjamin (joined by the priestly tribe of Levi), formed the southern kingdom of Judah.
 The northern kingdom of Israel was called “Israel” because it was led by the tribes of Ephraim and Manasseh who bore the name of “Israel” (Genesis 48:16).
 The southern kingdom was led by the tribe of Judah.

 The kingdoms of Israel and Judah became enemies and often fought bloody wars.
 Though they have not reunited, they are prophesied to do so in the future.
 See “Israel and Judah: When Will They Be Reunited?”

 The northern kingdom of Israel went into captivity in 722 B.C. because of sin and rebellion toward God.
 Judah was taken into captivity by the Babylonians between 604 and 586 B.C.